 Check the Thermostat

 A person’s bedroom environment impacts the way they sleep in several ways.
 One particular thing to watch out for: temperature.
 A study from the journal Sleep found that temperature effects the way one sleeps more than noise.
 That’s because increased body heat is inversely correlated to good rest.
 So what’s the right setting?
 It’s up for debate but the general consensus about ideal temperature for sleep is 70-degrees Fahrenheit.

 Take Time to Handle Your Stress

 Stress is a sleep killer.
 And only those who take measures throughout the day to stay in control of their levels can stop it from interfering with their rest.
-We have a list of 22 stress-relief activities that take 5-minutes or less.
-Finding what works for you is paramount.
+Find what works best for you.
 Maybe it’s breathing exercises, banging out a few quick rounds of pushups, doing some body-scan meditation, listening to some soothing music, or catching up with friends and family.
 Anything that helps lower cortisol levels is good for sleep.

 Stop Reading the News So Much

 Racing thoughts can severely ruin someone’s nightly wind-down.
 Media burnout is real.
 We have 50,000 to 80,000 thoughts a day swirling around in our heads.
 If the majority of them are dedicated to political calamity?
 The result is not good for anyone — especially busy parents who already need to juggle an extreme amount of thoughts.
 Don’t read the news first thing, (definitely don’t read it right before bed), silence push notifications, and take other measures.
 The key is to not ignore it, but to find the right balance that works for you.